openforcefield/openforcefield.org/content/news/0-2-release.md

 * new examples that you would like to see
 * issues with the installation or build process

-We've worked to ensure that the Open Force Field toolkit has close-to-identical behavior whether it's using OpenEye or RDKit on the backend.
+We've worked hard to ensure that the Open Force Field toolkit has close-to-identical behavior whether it's using OpenEye or RDKit on the backend.
 At this time, we expect the two toolkits to handle vast majority of molecules identically.
 However, we are aware of certain motifs which are perceived differently by the toolkits, are are interested in learning about any more that you encounter.